EndPointCorp/end-point-blog/2022/05/aligning-fixed-width-font-text-columns.md

 ### Unicode stumbling blocks

-Note that these tools all presume one visual character takes byte of input, so for any UTF-8 characters outside the limited classic ASCII character set that take more than 1 byte each, these tools will miscalculate the needed space between columns.
+Note that these tools all presume one visual character takes one byte of input, so for any UTF-8 characters outside the limited classic ASCII character set that take more than 1 byte each, these tools will miscalculate the needed space between columns.

 Perhaps you would like to take on the programming challenge and submit a patch to add a new `-u` option to take visual width of Unicode characters into account. 😊